-Litter and waste in general is a huge issue, and one that seems to be high on the agenda at the moment.
+Litter and waste is a huge issue, and one that is high on the agenda at the moment – at least.
 The amount of rubbish I throw away has always bothered me, and I am always on the lookout for ways I can do my bit to cut waste.
 I am a huge believer that small changes can make a big difference, and if we each to our part it can lead to world-changing results.

 Research published in the journal Anthropocene suggests that as humans we have made enough plastic since the second world war to completely coat the Earth in cling film.
 That’s a lot of Blue Peter projects!
 Nowhere is immune; everywhere is polluted with the remains of water containers, supermarket bags, polystyrene packaging, cigarette ends, nylons and other kinds of plastic waste, including everything from microscopic grains like the kind found in our toothpaste, to massive lumps of compacted waste piled up high in landfill.
 And we absolutely know that the impact is extremely damaging to wildlife, nature, the environment, and our resources.